soyeonkimgithub/soyeonkimgithub.github.io/_posts/algorithm/2023-12-01-java-dsa-ll.md

 | Lookup by Value | O(n)        | O(n)        |

 ###  Floyd's Tortoise and Hare algorithm
+Write a method called hasLoop that is part of the linked list class.

+The method should be able to detect if there is a cycle or loop present in the linked list.

+The method should utilize Floyd's cycle-finding algorithm, also known as the "tortoise and hare" algorithm, to determine the presence of a loop efficiently.

 ~~~java
     public boolean hasLoop() {